Minimal Subsampled Rank-1 Lattices for Multivariate Approximation with Optimal Convergence Rate: Introduction

 \section{Introduction}

-This paper mainly deals with the question of approximating functions from partial rank-1 lattices.
+This paper mainly deals with the question of approximating functions using a subsample of a rank-1 lattice.
 Rank-1 lattices have their origin as a Quasi-Monte Carlo (QMC) method and have been thoroughly studied in various settings ever since, see e.g., \cite{Sloan94, kaemmererdiss, KaPoVo13, PlPoStTa18, CKNS20, DKP22}.
 The lattice point sets are given by $\bm X = \{\tfrac kn\bm z\modone\}_{k\in\{0,\dots,n-1\}}$, where $\bm z\in\mathds Z^d$ is known as the generating vector and it controls the quality of the point set, and $\bmod\,1$ denotes a component-wise fractional part of a vector.
 The study of partial or subsampled rank-1 lattices has only begun recently, cf.\ \cite{BKPU22}.
 Such point sets have the form

 An example is depicted in \Cref{fig:scheme}.
 The structure of lattice point sets allows for the application of fast Fourier methods when approximating functions whilst the subsampling improves the approximation properties, cf.\ \cite{BSU23}.
 We investigate the worst-case setting, where the point set and algorithm are fixed and are used to approximate every function from a given function class $H$.
 The \emph{worst-case error} for a general algorithm $A$ measured in $L_2$-norm is defined by